-In the age of integrating artificial intelligence, transport innovation and the successful hacking of major banks; Grand Theft Auto is outdated in comparison to car thefts done via keyless technology crimes
+In the age of integrating artificial intelligence, transport innovation and the successful hacking of major banks: We now face keyless technology crimes

 James Harrop, speaking to Open Access Government, discussed his recent experience of car theft via digital hacking.

 In 2018, Mr Harrop exited his home to find his car gone from the driveway, despite having the keys securely in his hand.

 “I wasn’t aware that they could do that without the keys.
 I didn’t think that the keys being in a back room of my house in a cupboard – I didn’t think they’d pick that up.”

 “The police actually found my car, in Salford, where they’d put it [the thieves] to see if it had any trackers on it.
 That’s how they do things.
 They wait, and then they take the car if no-one comes for it.”

 “It was just madness, I don’t really know how to describe it.
 At first, I felt a bit violated – because I felt like someone had come into my house and taken those keys.”